bkerin/instrument_c/README.md

 rather just remove `what_func_func()`.

-If you are interested in looking up function names and you're using shared libraries, you'll need to build *both* the library *and* the application with `-fPIC`.
+If you are interested in looking up function names and you're using shared libraries, you'll need to compile both the library *and* the application with `-fPIC`.
 The `what_func()` macro can then be used to print the name of the function pointed to by it's argument.